By Leslie LaChance

 Diners come for the food and linger to enjoy the eclectic décor of the restaurant’s historic building, a 1908 storefront which once housed the bank, post office and general store operated by the C.T.
 McCraw Company, a regional cotton merchant.

 Braden Station’s ample buffet features familiar coastal favorites – catfish, shrimp and clams, all deep-fried in homemade batters.
 The oysters, a house specialty, are fresh from the Gulf, fried in a light flour batter with a hint of black pepper to give them some sass.
 Dinner includes traditional side dishes like macaroni and cheese, fried okra, greens and white beans with generous chunks of ham.
 There are hushpuppies too, of course, along with a jalapeño hushpuppy option for bolder palates.
-On Thursdays and for the monthly Sunday brunch, the buffet includes frogs’ legs, another local favorite.
+On Thursdays, the buffet includes frogs’ legs, another local favorite.
 To satisfy the sweet tooth, patrons can help themselves to fruit cobblers such as apple or peach, or a sinfully rich chocolate cobbler, all made more decadent by a quick trip to the soft-serve ice cream machine.

 George and JoAnne Jensen bought the C.T.
 McCraw building in 2002.
 Along with their daughter Kim Graves and her husband, Terry, they renovated the structure and opened the restaurant with Terry at the helm in the kitchen and the rest of the family “just doing whatever needed to be done,” JoAnne says.
 Why a seafood restaurant?
 “My son-in-law is from Louisiana,” George explains, “and I knew he could really cook some fish.”